TheDreamer123/When-The-Sword-Is-Sus/README.md

 <details>
     <summary>Bread Sword</summary>
     The bread sword is like any other, except it can be thrown into water to wet it.
-    Wet bread swords are more fragile and when eaten instantly kill you, passing even the totem of undying, if you want to revert it, simply throw the item inside a sand block.
+    Wet bread swords are more fragile and when eaten instantly kill you, bypassing even the totem of undying, if you want to revert it, simply throw the item inside a sand block.
     <br></br>
     <details>
         <summary>Recipe</summary>